hkchekc/hkchekc.github.io/research.md

 <details>
 <summary><strong>Abstract </strong></summary>
-Abstract: Auclert et al. (2024) recently argued that, to first order, menu-costs models deliver the same New Keynesian Phillips Curves as time-dependent models in response to AR(1) shocks.
-We show here that when considering a broader class of shocks, menu-costs models can generate qualitatively and quantitatively different Phillips curves than implied by time-dependent models.
-Shocks to the growth rate of nominal demand generate inflation persistence in the model, in line with the data, but at odd with the standard time- dependent NKPC.
-Changes in the extensive margin of price adjustment in the menu-cost model generate history dependence that is captured by the lagged inflation rate.
-Once we control for lagged nominal demand growth, the explanatory power of lagged inflation drops significantly.
-The reason is that nominal demand growth is a second determinant of inflation in the Phillips curve in menu-cost models and inflation therefore inherits the persistence of the process for nominal demand.
+Abstract: Inflation exhibits substantial persistence in the data, yet the standard New Keynesian Phillips Curve (NKPC) fails to generate this persistence without resorting to ad-hoc assumptions like inflation indexation.
+This paper demonstrates that menu-cost models with state-dependent pricing naturally produce inflation persistence consistent with empirical evidence.
+The key insight is that menu-cost models feature both intensive and extensive margins of price adjustment.
+In response to shocks to the growth rate of nominal demand, the intensive margin generates the standard marginal cost channel as in the NKPC, whereas the extensive margin generates history dependence that is captured by the lagged inflation rate.
+Using a calibrated menu-cost model with idiosyncratic productivity and stochastic adjustment costs, we show that when nominal demand growth is autocorrelated (as in the data), firms optimally delay price adjustments, generating history-dependent inflation dynamics.
+In Phillips Curve regressions, lagged inflation exhibits a coefficient of 0.50 when controlling for expected marginal costs alone—consistent with empirical estimates.
+However, this coefficient drops to 0.05 when we include lagged nominal demand growth, revealing that the persistence primarily stems from the extensive margin channel.
+Our findings suggest that inflation persistence emerges endogenously from firms' optimal price-setting behavior under menu costs, without invoking the Lucas critique concerns associated with mechanical indexation assumptions.
 </details>

 # &nbsp;